MartonLyra/PDFTextExtractor/README.md

 # PDFTextExtractor

-**PDFTextExtractor** is a straightforward Windows console application designed to extract text from multiple PDF files.
+**PDFTextExtractor** is a straightforward DotNet console application designed to extract text from multiple PDF files.
 It was initially developed by **Niall Moran** in 2020 and has been edited by **Marton Lyra** in 2023.

 To utilize the app, run it in the folder where your PDF files are located.
 Alternatively, you can specify the folder path as a parameter.